Erin Johnson

 Fremont, CA, USA

-Hi!
-I’m Erin, a sophomore at Mission San Jose High School in Fremont, California.
-I’m really interested in the intersection of computer science and biology — basically, how we can use code and data to understand living systems and solve problems in healthcare.
+I’m Erin, a sophomore at Mission San José High School in Fremont, California.
+I’m really interested in the intersection of computer science and biology: how we can use code and data to understand living systems and solve problems in healthcare.

 Right now, I’m a student researcher at ASDRP (Aspiring Scholars Directed Research Program), where I’m working on synthesizing and optimizing lipid nanoparticles for drug delivery.
 Last summer, I also did a program at Stanford Pre-Collegiate where I studied biochemistry and worked on a project about CRISPR-Cas9 and gene editing.

 I’m also interested in programming and machine learning.
-Outside of STEM, I’m into speech and debate — I compete in the Lincoln-Douglas debate format.
-I also love singing and music — you can check out some of my performances on YouTube.
+Outside of STEM, I’m into speech and debate: I compete in the Lincoln-Douglas debate format.
+I also love singing and music, and you can check out some of my performances on YouTube.

 I started this blog to write about things I’m learning and thinking about, mostly related to science.
 Thanks for stopping by!